The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane. It keeps the app structure familiar while reducing clutter.

 - Recode: Apply the AI's suggested, cleaned-up labels back to your existing causal links.
 Paste the codebook (from Revise codebook or your own), add a recode instruction, and run.

-- The AI returns index mappings (row → codebook item) rather than full label text, reducing tokens and improving reliability.
+- In AI factors mode the AI returns index mappings (row → codebook item) rather than full label text, reducing tokens and improving reliability; in AI links mode it returns a recoded cause and effect for each link.

 - Skip recoded: When on, only processes links that have at least one unrecoded label (cause or effect).
 Use this when recoding again to focus on remaining work.